“…do not be grieved, for the joy of the Lord is your strength.” Nehemiah 8:10

 Before I knew it, I was on a Boeing 757 with 17 other folks headed to San Juan.
 We arrived at SJU, hopped in a van, and drove 20 miles west to a little town called Dorado.
 A town that, like much of Puerto rico, is home to two separate socioeconomic realities.

-Downtown Dorado is small working class town a mile inland from Puerto Rico’s Northern Coast.
+Downtown Dorado is small working class community a mile inland from Puerto Rico’s northern coast.
 It’s a vibrant place, but its economy and infrastructure are fragile.
-Local business struggle to survive, and there’s no investment to drive meaningful growth.
+Local businesses struggle to survive, and there’s no investment to drive meaningful growth.

 Just a mile Northeast of the city center on the coast, though, are a handful of resorts and exclusive communities, including Ritz Carlton’s elite Reserve.
-The Resorts pull global wealth into Dorado, but the investment doesn’t extend past their gates.
+The resorts pull global wealth into Dorado, but it doesn’t circulate outside of their gates.

 His old home was a wood frame, tin-roof (extremely vulnerable to hurricanes) structure that was barely holding together.
 Hunger Corp isn’t just replacing it, they’re giving him something better.
-Franciscos new house is a stronger, safer reinforced concrete block home.
+Francisco’s new house will be a stronger, safer reinforced concrete block home.

 I’m a pretty active dude, but I work at a desk everyday, and four days of demanding physical labor was a shock to the system.